2024 Summer Public Service Fellowship Program Overview

 Decision and Acceptance Timeline

-The SPBF will select the recipients of the Sustained Impact fellowships and the Human Rights Watch Fellowship by the second week of February 2023.
+The SPBF will select the recipients of the Sustained Impact fellowships and the Human Rights Watch Fellowship in February 2024.

 Students have three days to accept a fellowship offer.